Tom Phillips

 Butoh queen Vangeline describes her solo "Eternity 123" as a "symbolic journey of women's liberation across time."
 I tossed the program note aside and watched the show with an open mind, with which the artist proceeded to play.

 The piece begins with nothing but a dress – a full-length, frilly see-through chiffon – draped over a slip, revolving in the air.
-In time the dancer appears behind it
+In time the dancer

 By Tom Phillips